EVA is registered trademark of Stern Stewart.

 = – × =

 The period under review demonstrates a fluctuating financial performance as measured by economic profit.
 Net operating profit after taxes (NOPAT) experienced volatility, while the cost of capital consistently increased.
 Invested capital also showed an overall upward trend, though not consistently year-over-year.
-Consequently, economic profit remained negative throughout the analyzed timeframe, but exhibited some improvement in the most recent year.
+Consequently, economic profit remained negative throughout the analyzed timeframe, though with some improvement in the most recent year.

 - Net Operating Profit After Taxes (NOPAT)